datastaxdevs/workshop-spring-stargate/README.md

 </p>
 </details>

-Yes now we do have the cartouche `9,2,23,16,37,20` ([You can check that we are correct](http://stargate-sg1-solutions.com/wiki/Chulak))
+Yes now we do have the cartouche (a carved tablet or drawing representing a scroll with rolled-up ends) - `9,2,23,16,37,20` ([You can check that we are correct](http://stargate-sg1-solutions.com/wiki/Chulak))

 ![#](images/glyphs/009glyph-scorpio.jpg?raw=true)
 ![#](images/glyphs/002glyph-crater.jpg?raw=true)